-Seafloor has developed an industry-disrupting Collision Avoidance Assist (CAA) add-on for integration on future unmanned survey vessels.
+Seafloor is proud to announce the availability of an industry-disrupting Collision Avoidance Assist (CAA) package for integration on future unmanned survey vessels.
 The system's main components include an onboard computer and LiDAR to navigate around both stationary & moving objects.
-With a 25 meter awareness radius, the introductory-level system reduces human navigation errors, increases data acquisition efficiency, and overall - protects your instruments during survey missions.
+Our point cloud 360-based system detects and tracks objects in real time within a standard 25m radius.
+The introductory-level system reduces human navigation errors, increases data acquisition efficiency, and overall - protects survey instruments during missions.

-Seafloor is configuring the CAA system to be modular, so that future software iterations and instruments can be added depending on the desired level of function.
+Our engineers have configured the CAA system to be modular, so that future software iterations and instruments can be added depending on the desired level of function.
 Currently, there is no other low-cost collision avoidance package on the market that can be mounted into mid-sized unmanned vessels like the EchoBoat-160 and EchoBoat-240.
-This development brings even more hands-off capabilities to our line of survey vessels so you can spend more time collecting precision data.
+This development brings heightened hands-off capabilities to our line of survey vessels so more focus can be directed towards collecting precision hydrographic data.

 *Responsibility for the Proper Operation of Your Vessel:

 CAA (Collision Avoidance Assist) performs the functions of obstacle avoidance designed for use in compatible vessels.
 While using CAA, it is your responsibility to ensure that you follow instructions for use of service and exercise good judgment.
 Access to and use of CAA is at your own risk and responsibility, and CAA should be accessed and/or used only when you can do so safely.
 CAA does not alleviate the need for human in the loop observation.
 It is designed to assist the vessel operator who must remain aware of navigation and surroundings at all times.
 Vessel must be operated by a fully attentive driver that is prepared to take over at any moment.